|

 As I have mentioned, ten kilometers east from Vardim you will cross Yantra River along an iron bridge, just after it you have to turn right toward Belyanovo.
 Just before |

-entering in the bridge, 200 - 300 meters to right along a dirty road there is a nice spring of drinkable water (behind me on the first photo in the middle below - I have a reason to remember it). |
+entering the bridge, 200 - 300 meters to right along a gravel road there is a nice spring of drinkable water (behind me on the first photo below). |

 Next photos are the not deep Yantra River Canyon. | ||